-Holidays; we work all year to save for them, and spend months looking forward to them.
-But before you can recline with drink in-hand, there’s a few things to prepare.
-You don’t want anything causing you stress, least of all losing your money or camera, so here’s some simple ways to organise yourself and your possessions, so you can focus on having the trip of a lifetime.
+When you're on holidays, you don’t want anything causing you stress.
+Least of all losing your money or valuables like jewellery, phone or camera.
+Here’s some simple ways to organise yourself and your possessions, so you can focus on having the trip of a lifetime.

 Before you jet-off, make sure you’ve got the bank cards that you’d need to travel with all sorted.
 Consider having two options on hand, something like both a travel card with pre-loaded funds and a credit card for other purchases where additional transaction security and simple support is available, should keep you covered while you’re away.

 You’ll be wanting to cover everything from your camera to your kicks, and so it’s important to consider travel insurance before you fly.
 Your cash, possessions and health can be covered, so it’s worth looking in to so that you can head off on your adventures hassle-free.

 It’s unavoidable, you’ll need cash when you’re away.
 Whether it’s for tips, tuk tuks or road-side chicken skewers, prepare yourself with cash.
 However, keep your cash sensible, only carry small amounts for what you need for a couple of days.

 To carry cash, you need to locate and use local ATMs, so make sure the ones you use are in reputable and bright areas, to help reduce the risk of card skimming.
 Withdrawing a sensible amount of cash to cover a couple of days of spending will assist to reduce incurring international withdrawal fees and limit your loss of funds should you lose your wallet.

 While cash and travel cards are helpful for budgeting and flexibility, mixing up payments with your credit card can be a good idea for security.
 Many have fast helplines for loss, as well as other benefits for using abroad.